 Steel lane dividers have immense strength and will separate the area for bicycles.
 Most commonly, you can consider steel railings as steel lane dividers because they separate a specific area for cyclists, sealing any gaps.

-Not much of such lane dividers are seen in city streets, but you can find them mostly on highways and freeways where there are two-way lanes with a steel lane separator in the middle.
+Not many such lane dividers are seen in city streets, but you can find them mostly on highways and freeways with two-way lanes with a steel lane separator in the middle.

 Therefore, steel lane dividers are more suitable for areas with multiple lanes and speeding vehicles.

 In city streets, there can be just designated lanes with standard separators to specify bike lanes and reduce traffic congestion.
-So, steel lane dividers won’t have much usability in high pedestrian zones.
+So, steel lane dividers won’t be usable in high pedestrian zones.

 Other conventional alternatives for lane separator

-Traditionally, line markings and pavement markings were one of the most common separator tools.
-Painted lines such as dashed lines, yellow lines, and solid white lines already have a purpose as per the traffic laws.
+Traditionally, line markings and pavement markings were among the most common separator tools.
+Painted lines such as dashed lines, yellow lines, and solid white lines already have a purpose per traffic laws.

 There is an additional space between cyclist lanes and other vehicles in a buffered lane, which reduces the proximity of vehicles crashing into cyclists.
 In contrast, striped lanes have visual signs and markings which signal cyclists that lanes are specifically for bicyclists.

-Similarly, there are also other ways for protecting cyclists using curbs, bollards, bike boxes, and regulatory signs.
+Similarly, other ways to protect cyclists include curbs, bollards, bike boxes, and regulatory signs.
 Curbs and bollards are physical materials that create cyclists’ boundaries and designate specific bike lanes.

-Therefore, the measures mentioned above are conventional tools, and they are also equally effective in protecting cyclists from injuries.
+Therefore, the measures mentioned above are conventional tools and equally effective in protecting cyclists from injuries.

 If you are passionate about cycling, you have the right to get protection from terrible accidents in your area.
-In many jurisdictions, there has been the implementation of traffic-engineering plans which are security measures for protecting bikers.
+In many jurisdictions, traffic-engineering plans have been implemented, which are security measures for protecting bikers.

-If you’re looking to get some high-quality rubber cycle lane separators, Sino Concept is the best place to go.
-We manufacture high-quality lane dividers at your specific requirements that can last for a lifetime.
+If you want high-quality rubber cycle lane separators, Sino Concept is the best place to go.
+We manufacture high-quality lane dividers for your specific requirements that can last for a lifetime.
 Visit our website to place your order ASAP.